Actor Allusion: This has happened with numerous guest hosts and panellists to different extents:

 Damian Lewis: What's Radio Four for?
 Paul: Radio 4-4?
 Is there two of them? [...]
 Is there a Radio 2 too?
 Harry Shearer: Radio 1-1 makes 11.
 Damian:"Look it goes to eleven."
 Harry: Ohh, yeah.
 Audience: Ahhh.
 Damian: Spinal Tap joke!
 Harry:I knew it would happen.
 Damian: Got there early.
 I am so, SO happy I've got that in.

-Colbert Bump: Boris Johnson is the biggest example — he became famous enough to become Mayor of London because of this show.
+Boris Johnson is perhaps the most successful example of a politician enjoying a Colbert bump — he became famous enough to become Mayor of London because of this show, when before he was merely infamous in journalistic circles.
+It is now quite possible that Bo Jo will become leader of the Tories and even the country, which the show will have significantly contributeed to.
 Lampshaded by Paul Merton frequently, remarking "His plan worked, so he won't be coming back".
-Other examples have followed to a smaller extent, as seen below.

 As Dara O Briain puts it: "If I knew that's what you get from hosting Have I Got News For You, I wouldn't have settled for Mock the Week."